Install Chrono

 On Linux, if not already installed, use the package manager to install cmake.
 Some distributions may need to install the package cmake-curses-gui along with cmake to use terminal based GUI for CMake.

-4) Install a GIT client
+Install a GUI git client

 Using CMake through the GUI interface